Khonoma

 Khonoma is a Western Angami Naga village located about 20 km west from Kohima, the capital of the Indian state of Nagaland.
 The village is referred to as Khwüno-ra (named after the Angami term for a local plant, Glouthera fragrantissima).
 The total population of the village is about 1,943, settled in 424 households.
-It is the first green village in India.
+It is the first green village in India and Asia.